 Give your old insurance company a call and let them know you have changed insurance and want to cancel your policy.
 Tell them the date you got new coverage, even if it was a couple days earlier.
 If you have any unused premium, you’ll receive a prorated refund based on your new policy’s start date.

 Mortgage companies usually pay premiums annually.
-So if you switch in the middle of your policy term, your old insurance company will owe you a refund for the unused premium.
-This is usually sent to you directly, not your mortgage company.
+So if you switch in the middle of your policy term, your old insurance company may owe you a refund for the unused premium.
+This is typically sent to you directly, not your mortgage company.

-If you don’t have enough funds in your escrow account to pay for the new premium, your lender will typically cover the shortage, and you’ll repay them in a sump sum or over a stretch of months.
-There may be some adjustments in escrow to make sure the right amount is collected for your annual premium.
+Lenders may cover any shortage if you don’t have enough funds in your escrow account to pay for the new premium.
+When that happens, you can usually repay them in a lump sum or over a stretch of months.

 Your mortgage company may send you a notice to ask for approval to pay the new insurance company.
 Once you approve, they will send the payment, and your new policy will be squared away.